quynhngx/Cypress-automation-01/README.md

 #### 8.1/ Definition of BDD & Cucumber
 - BDD is short for Behavior-Driven Development.
-- It is an approach to write down business requirements.
+- It is an approach to write business requirements.
 It helps describe behavior of system from business's point of view.
 - The requirement writing followed by this approach will be human-readable and can be shared among team (Product Owner, Business Analyst, Tester and Developers)
 - And what is Cucumber?
 Cucumber is a BDD framework.
 It is a tool that supports BDD.
 Cucumber is written in a language called Gherkin.
 - There are 2 types of file in Cucumber